zookz/cordova-plugin-health/README.md

 - Be aware that if the activity is destroyed (e.g. after a rotation) or is put in background, the connection to Google Fit may be lost without any callback.
 Going through the authorization will ensure that the app is connected again.
 - In Android 6 and over, this function will also ask for some dynamic permissions if needed (e.g. in the case of "distance", it will need access to ACCESS_FINE_LOCATION).

+#### iOS quirks

+- The datatype `activity` also includes sleep.
+If you want to get authorization only for workouts, you can specify `workouts` as datatype, but be aware that this is only availabe in iOS.

 ### isAuthorized()